Canada teen murder suspects died in apparent 'suicides by gunfire': Police

 Last week, police closing in on the pair had found items linked to the suspects on the shores of the Nelson River.
 They also found a battered aluminium boat.

-Their remains were found in dense brush in the central province of Manitoba about eight kilometres from a burned-out stolen vehicle belonging to one of the victims, discovered on Jul 22.
+Their remains were found in dense brush in the central province of Manitoba about 8km from a burned-out stolen vehicle belonging to one of the victims, discovered on Jul 22.

 It is unclear when exactly the pair died.